Esri/arcgis-maps-sdk-kotlin-samples/display-map-from-mobile-map-package/README.md

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
 2. Load the mobile map package with `mapPackage.load()`.
-3. After it successfully loads, get the map from the ".mmpk" and add it to the map view: `mapView.map = mapPackage.maps[0]`.
+3. After it successfully loads, get the map from the ".mmpk" and add it to the map view: `mapView.map = mapPackage.maps.first()`.

 ## Relevant API